danth6961/tsp-rebalance-app/docs/project_handoff.md

 ### 4) Flat-file persistence is intentionally lightweight
 This is appropriate for a single-user Streamlit workflow, but it is not concurrency-safe.

+### 5) Source quality should be made more explicit
+Live, fallback, stale, and partial snapshots should be easier to distinguish in the UI.

 ---